 "Each participating member will have the option of charging more if they desire, but the minimum amounts as listed must be adhered to," the group wrote in the minutes from the Oct.
 1 meeting.
 "It was unanimous by all members present to implement these fees as soon as possible."

-Although Voelker said the agencies had planned to begin charging the fees on Oct.
+Although Voelker said the agencies had planned to begin charging the fees Oct.
 16, it is unclear whether all eight agencies are actually levying them.
-If they have, the agencies could be open to either civil or criminal lawsuits, according to Thomas Hurst, a law professor at the University of Florida.
+If they have, the agencies could be open to either civil or criminal lawsuits, said Thomas Hurst, a law professor at the University of Florida.

 That act says it is unlawful for competitors to agree upon either maximum or minimum prices or on the fees that are paid to agents.
 The agreement doesn't even have to be on paper.
 It also applies to telephone calls, conversations or other communications between competitors about their pricing.

-If the agencies wish to avoid lawsuits from customers or competitors, it would be best to stop charging the fees, said Hurst.
+If the agencies wish to avoid lawsuits from customers or competitors, it would be best to stop charging the fees, Hurst said.

 "Basically, what the group could do was get together and rescind their prior action," he said.

 Although state and federal agencies have been informed about the situation, it was unclear Friday whether they would take action against the agencies.